christophercarter00/TRT_P/old-site-backup/src/pages/blog/post-1/Columbus-to-Cheyenne.md

 ---
-title: "Columbus to Cheyenne: The Road Trip That Changed My View on Travel"
+title: "Columbus to Cheyenne: The Road Trip That Changed My View on Travel1"
 pubDate: 2025-03-13
 description: "A road trip that sparked my love for travel and discovery."
 layout: ../../../layouts/Layout.astro